So, lets talk a little bit about tourniquets, hemostatic agents, and chest seals.

 So much has changed in the last few years concerning tourniquet use, thankfully.
-Tourniquets were the "last resort" for many years and still are in many civilian settings.
-However, thankfully times have changed and as we learn more about the human body, our skills and tools have improved.
-Tourniquets, once maligned, are now credited for saving many, many lives after being the first item placed in the event of a life-threatening hemorrhage.
+Tourniquets were the last resort for many years and still are in many civilian settings, but as we learn more about the human body, our skills and tools have improved.
+Now tourniquets are credited for saving many, many lives after being the first item placed in the event of a life-threatening hemorrhage.
+To that end, we need to know the "How?", the "when?" and the "Why?", which brings us to our first piece of info: How to tourniquet the limbs...

 An old myth is, "Once you place the tourniquet, everything else below it is dead."